How to Write a Great MBA Personal Statement

 We have found that both personal and career-oriented topics can work, and most candidates tell more than one story in the essay.
 In the past, we have observed that successful HBS essays also demonstrate a core driving passion […] HBS has always been highly focused on leadership and really loves candidates with a track record of leadership impact and a success trajectory that indicates upper management potential.
 Accomplishments have traditionally been a strong focus of HBS essays, and using at least one accomplishment story in this essay may be a good strategy.

-According to Kreisberg, frequent themes include overcoming adversity, or helping others overcome adversity, and overcoming victimization, or helping others overcome victimization.
+According to Kreisberg, frequent themes include overcoming adversity, helping others overcome adversity, overcoming victimization, or assisting others in overcoming victimization.
 In fact, he argues that this theme accounted for as much as 70 percent of recent Stanford Business School essays.
-Kreisberg says that absent parents, especially absent fathers, embody themes in many of the successful Harvard essays from 2014 and 2015.
+In addition, Kreisberg says absent parents, especially absent fathers, embody themes in many successful Harvard essays from 2014 and 2015.